huaweicloud/huaweicloud-fpga/fp1/software/app/sdaccel_app/vadd_rtl/README.md

 Compilation File
 --------------------------------
-* Makefile : Makefile for compiling application
+* Makefile: used for compiling application

 Note
 --------------------------------
-* SDx must be already installed and then xcpp tool can be available
+* SDx must be installed to use the xcpp tool.